-5.4.
+5.6.
 Overhead of 2D-Profiling

 To estimate the overhead of 2D-profiling, we compared the execution times of benchmarks with instrumentation required for 2D-profiling to the execution times with instrumentation needed for edge profiling.
-Figure 16 shows the normalized execution times of six branch-intensive benchmarks without any instrumentation (Binary) and with four different types of instrumentation using the Pin tool: Pin-base is the execution time of the benchmark with Pin but without any user instrumentation; Edge is the execution time with instrumentation for edge profiling; Gshare is the execution time with instrumentation that models a gshare branch predictor in order to compute the branch prediction outcome of each branch; 2D+Gshare is the execution time with instrumentation needed for 2D-profiling using the
+Figure 22 shows the normalized execution times of six branch-intensive benchmarks without any instrumentation (Binary) and with four different types of instrumentation using the Pin tool: 7 Pin-base is the execution time of the benchmark with Pin but without any user instrumentation; Edge is the execution time with instrumentation for edge profiling; Gshare is the execution time with instrumentation that models a gshare branch predictor in order to compute the branch prediction outcome of each branch; 2D+Gshare is the execution time of binaries with instrumentation modeling a gshare predictor is 54% higher than that of binaries with edge profiling.
+2D-profiling adds only 1% overhead on top of the software gshare branch predictor.
+Hence, if the profiler uses the outcomes a hardware branch predictor instead of implementing the branch predictor in software [5], 2D-profiling would not add much overhead over edge profiling.